mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - TMC - Defects -CW6 Potholes  problem, 9th October :- [8272500](https://www.fixmystreet.com/report/8272500)
 - TMC - Defects -CW6 Potholes  problem, 9th October :- [8272341](https://www.fixmystreet.com/report/8272341)
 - TARMAC Replaces Slab, 9th October :- [8271893](https://www.fixmystreet.com/report/8271893)
-- This should be replaced like for like - it was a paving slab NOT Tarmac - this is a conservation area, 8th October :- [8271391](https://www.fixmystreet.com/report/8271391)
-- There are now 5 streetlights out, 8th October :- [8271326](https://www.fixmystreet.com/report/8271326)

 <!-- fix_marker ends -->